Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 1. lets take an exmaple to understand this optimization technique aa per below image:
 ![](DAY_3/Sequential_Constant_propagation_opt.png)

-We can see that the output Y will always be at '1' irrespective of CLK, reset, A , Q becaue of sequential constant.
+We can see that the output Y will always be at '1' irrespective of CLK, reset, A , Q because of sequential constant.

 2. There are cases where sequential constant propagation do not apply A constant connected to the input of a flop does not mean that we can always optimize it out.